eclipse-archived/kiso/docs/website/content/2. Concepts/essentials.md

 Above, in Picture2, Peripheral1 and Peripheral2 are considered BSP components but Peripheral3 is not, because it does not have any ties to the micro-controller and thus it is probably controllable only through Peripheral1.

-Once done with the identification, and if the component does not have already a BSP interface, you can copy the template file BCDS_BSP_Template.h in essentials/include/bsp rename it to KISO_BSP_<ComponentDesignation>.h where ComponentDesignation is ideally the official manufacturer's designation, reason for that is that another BSP developer can easily check whether for his component there has been an API created or not.
+Once done with the identification, and if the component does not have already a BSP interface, you can copy the template file Kiso_BSP_Template.h in essentials/include/bsp rename it to Kiso_BSP_<ComponentDesignation>.h where ComponentDesignation is ideally the official manufacturer's designation, reason for that is that another BSP developer can easily check whether for his component there has been an API created or not.

 Now you can start tailoring the template to you needs.